LibertyUnix/LeakVM/README.md

 You team are ready for us ?<br><br>

-The sales for LeakVM will be start only by Bitcoin/Western Union, because my fucking country (Colombia) can't receive money for new accounts, the US banking can't open an fucking acount (Bank Of America, Wells Fargo, Chase).<br>
+The sales for LeakVM will be start only by Bitcoin/Western Union, because my country (Colombia) can't receive money for new accounts, the US banking can't open an acount (Bank Of America, Wells Fargo, Chase).<br>

-We decided register own company as 'Xtreme Tech LLC' on Cayman Islands, because obvious reasons, and all fucking problems and restrictions on Colombia, US and EU.
+We decided register own company as 'Xtreme Tech LLC' on Cayman Islands, because obvious reasons, and all problems and restrictions on Colombia, US and EU.

 Our versions:<br>